 There was no breeze to sail away with yet, but Nono had seens signs of its coming.
 Once in a while, the Finiku would climb up the mast to look at the horizon.
 “Ora ora!
 Sawa come, sawa come soon!”

 Eka was spending time with Hush, caressing the beast’s large parabolic ears.
 “I’m sorry you can’t come with us on Tarka.”
 The hyroo had grown too large for a sandfin, even Eka could not stand upright in the cabin.
 The Wonder caressed the hyroo’s soft cheeks and head, hands grabbed the sides of the beast’s snout.
 Hush whined a little, but then decided not to protest any further, trying to not worry Eka.
 “We’ll come back for you soon, I promise.”

 Nono had more deliveries to make and would leave shortly after Tarka.
 The captain was already busy filling Etyl with packages.
 Gree too was aboard the sandfin.
 The Finiku wore plain clothes and had altered the Beobug cap to continue to wear it, but even the modified version angered Nono.
-The company logo was gone, but it was difficult not to associate the color with the brand.
+The company logo was gone, but it was difficult not to associate the color with the brand, there was a darker spot where the patch used to be, the sun had immortalized it on the fabric.
 Gree was busy taking boxes from Nono’s hands, carrying each one below deck.
 It warmed Lupin’s heart to see them together, but knew that it wouldn’t be an easy transition.
 Nono was tense, and Gree, quiet.